Are you looking for the best frugal living tips to help you save money? I’ve got you covered.

 Check out the best bank that is FDIC insured with the highest rate I have found by clicking here.

-20. Make your own coffee
+20. Make your own coffee (but still treat yourself once in a while)

 Again, one of my favorite frugal living hacks is to make your own coffee.
 I know those pretty drinks at Starbucks are SO tempting and hey, I do think you should treat yourself every once in a while!
 But for the day-to-day, it will save you so much to make your coffee at home.